KAGI0433/cv/README.md

-📄 CV in HTML/CSS
+📄 CV IN HTML/CSS

 This project is a coded version of my CV, built entirely with HTML and CSS.
 It serves as both a resume and a demonstration of clean, semantic markup and responsive layout skills.

-🧠 Purpose
+🧠 PURPOSE

 ✅ Practice structuring a resume layout using HTML and CSS